ThorstenRhau/neovim/README.md

 ### First launch

-When you launch Neovim for the first time after cloning the repository you will see a lot going on.
+When you launch neovim for the first time after cloning the repository you will see a lot going on.
 Plugins should be installed by Lazy and Treesitter should install language parsers.
 Thereafter you can run **_:MasonToolsInstall_** to install all LSPs, Linters, and Formatters for this configuration.
-When this is done it is a good idea to quit or re-start Neovim.
+When this is done it is a good idea to quit or re-start neovim.

 ### Verify your installation

-Launch Neovim and run _:Lazy load all_ to load all the plugins.
-After you have loaded all the plugins you can run _:checkhealth_ to see that everything is configured and working properly before you start to use Neovim for your editing.
+Launch neovim and run _:Lazy load all_ to load all the plugins.
+After you have loaded all the plugins you can run _:checkhealth_ to see that everything is configured and working properly before you start to use neovim for your editing.

 ## Thank you

 There are many individuals and projects that I have learnt and taken inspiration from.
-Thank you to all of the fantastic Neovim community 🙏.
+Thank you to all of the fantastic neovim community 🙏.